 Hey, we get it.
 Who wouldn’t think about their health and safety with such a major life change?
-You are probably thinking are dental implants safe?
-Dental Implants are a safe, well-established treatment for teeth replacement.
+You are probably wondering are dental implants safe ?
+Dental implants are a safe, well-established treatment for teeth replacement.
 It’s probably true to say that implants, much like natural teeth, will last for as long as you care for them.
 Contemporary dental implants have been in place for over 30 years.

 Dental Implant Safety Facts